Canadian Water Exports:Will NAWAPA Return?

 Here is an article about NAWAPA by Lyndon H. LaRouche, so you might consider the source as you read it.
 There is even a Canadian site proclaiming "Why NAWAPA is Necessary".
 Reisner also has a good discussion of NAWAPA in the 'Epilogue' of Cadillac Desert (the source of much of my NAWAPA information).

-As a graduate student at the University of Arrizona in the early 1970s I remember some of my professors discussing NAWAPA and the Columbia River scheme, and plans to tap Alaskan water (a component of NAWAPA).
+As a graduate student at the University of Arizona in the early 1970s I remember some of my professors discussing NAWAPA and the Columbia River scheme, and plans to tap Alaskan water (a component of NAWAPA).
 In those days it was common for people to say that fresh water flowing into the sea was "wasted"; some people still say that.

 Not all Canadians think selling water to the USA is a bad idea.
 When I was at the University of New Mexico I received a call in the late 1990s from a staffer of Canadian MP Alan Mills, a Conservative who represented Toronto suburbs.
 She wanted to know if the Southwest USA could use Great Lakes water.
 "Do fish swim?"
 I said.
 She said MP Mills was supportive of such exports and was trying to get the Great Lakes region to agree to them.
 Dream on, Mr. Mills.